nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [3.05]

-Sri Lanka has a skilled workforce comprising educated and trainable professionals.
+S ri Lanka has a skilled workforce comprising educated and trainable professionals.
 The country’s strategic location makes it a hub for offering services to Asian, European,

 Middle Eastern, and African nations.
 However, subject fields in Sri Lanka’s education system are evolving too slowly to meet the global IT industry’s demands, leading to a skill gap.
 Additionally, investment opportunities to launch modern Research and Development (R&D) and Technology sectors are limited.
 High energy costs, uncertainty in supply, weak internet infrastructure, insufficient public transportation, and unstable state policies and economic conditions further hinder industry growth.